Fall Means Apple Time

 of the U.S. crop is eaten fresh, one-fifth is made into vinegar, juice, jelly and

-apple butter and one-sixth is canned for pies and
+apple butter and one-sixth is canned for pies and applesauce.

 Apple growers across the country have provided the following descriptions.

-deep red, almost black skin.
-It is rock hard, sweet and tart and a long storage apple.
+is well named with a deep red, almost black skin.
+It is rock hard, sweet and tart

+and a long storage apple.
 This apple is renown for its long shelf life.
-It's good for making sauce and baking.
+It's good

 - Braeburn has high impact flavor.
 The crisp,